We have received many questions regarding Investments. Here below, you can find the most frequently asked Investments FAQs.

 What happens when the loan term is up and the borrower wants to extend their terms?

-It looks like you are brokering multiple loans.
+It looks like you are dealing with multiple loans.
 If one loan fails, does it affect the other loans?

 Absolutely not.
-Each loan is brokered, created, and managed independently from every other.
+Each loan is created and managed independently from every other.
 Unlike a general investment fund, the funds you provide for the loan are used exclusively for that loan, directly from you to the borrower.